skupperproject/skupper/tests/README.md

 make create-venv FORCE=true
 ```

 > This will create a virtual environment at `/tmp/e2e-venv` and install all required dependencies (python and ansible).
+If the directory does not exist, it will be created and the virtual environment will be installed.

 The Makefile will automatically:
 - Create a Python virtual environment if needed
 - Install all required dependencies
 - Install necessary Ansible collections
 - Run the test with the proper configuration
+- When you trigger a test it will create a namespace_prefix to avoid conflicts with other tests

 ### 2. Run Test